kyrers/CTE-Solutions/README.md

 So, to solve this challenge first deploy the factory contract.
 Then, using that same repository, determine which salt to use.
 After that, run `nxp hardhat run scripts/accounts/deployFuzzyIdentityHelper.js --network ropsten`, which will use the factory to deploy our `FuzzyIdentityHelper`, which will authenticate us.

+### Public Key
+This challenge isn't about hacking a smart contract.
+It's about understanding how signatures work.
+So, you should read the docs before solving this.

+A couple of important things to know:

+- Ethereum signatures use the ECDSA algorithm.
+They consist of two integers `r,s` and `v` which ethereum uses as a recover identifier;
+- What is actually signed is the serialized transaction hash, according to the current docs;
+- `recoverPublicKey` come with a prefix, such as `0x04` which means that both `r` and `s` follow;

+Now, we will actually need some help from etherscan to begin with.
+The challenge contract contains the owner address, but to get its public key, we need a transaction signed by said address.
+If you search ropsten etherscan for the address you'll find an outgoing transaction, just what we need.

+So, here's what's needed to solve this challenge:

+1. Get the challenge owner outgoing transaction hash from etherscan;
+2. Get the transaction object;
+3. Reconstruct both the transaction data and signature objects;
+4. Serialize the transaction data object;
+5. Hash it;
+6. Recover the public key using both the transaction data hash and the signature object;
+7. Format it;
+8. Get the challenge contract;
+9. Authenticate yourself.

+So, to solve this challenge fill the required info, and run `npx hardhat run scripts/accounts/publicKey.js --network ropsten`.